Wedding Photography at Southwark Register Office

 South London Wedding Venue Location

-Almost secluded by trees on an attractive cobbled forecourt, the Grade II listed, the building was initially built as a terraced house in the 1790s.
-It is arguably one of South London’s finest small wedding venues – a definite hidden gem and perfect for your wedding photography!
+Almost secluded by trees on an attractive cobbled forecourt, the Grade II-listed former school and asylum was originally built as a terraced house in the 1790s.

 Grooms get emotional too, few more so than Nathaniel, at the beginning of his marriage to Sally…